ritheesh4/json-mockify/README.md

 #### **Usage**

-1. Define your JSON data files in the data directory.
+1. Define your JSON data files in the data directory(db.json or any file name).
 2. Configure your server settings in the config.json file.
+3. Create the mock server file(mock-server.js or any file name).
 3. Start the server:
 > npm start